Lonnie Bunch: Early life and education

-Professional career
+Career

-Bunch started working at the Smithsonian Institution while he was working on his master's degree.
-After graduating, he was hired as a history professor at the University of Maryland.
+Bunch began working at the Smithsonian Institution while completing his master's degree.
+After graduating, he joined the University of Maryland faculty as a history professor.
 In 1983, he became the first curator at the California African American Museum.
 He worked at the National Museum of American History from 1989 until 1994 as a curator.
-He was promoted to Associate Director for Curatorial Affairs at the museum before leaving in 2000 to become the president of one of the nation's oldest museums in history, the Chicago Historical Society (Chicago History Museum), from 2001 to 2005.
+From 1990 to 2000, he was also a professor in the Museum Studies and History departments at The George Washington University.
+He was promoted to associate director for curatorial affairs at the museum before leaving in 2000 to become the president of one of the nation's oldest history museums, the Chicago Historical Society (Chicago History Museum), from 2001 to 2005.
 In Chicago he led a successful capital campaign, and promoted outreach to diverse communities.
 One noted exhibit, Teen Chicago, focused on teenager life.

 In 2005, Bunch was named the director of the Smithsonian Institution's National Museum of African American History and Culture.
 As founding director he designed a program of traveling exhibitions and public events prior to the opening of the museum.

 He also served on the Commission for the Preservation of the White House during the George W. Bush administration and was reappointed to the Commission by President Barack Obama in 2010.

-On May 28, 2019, Bunch was elected Secretary of the Smithsonian Institution.
-He became the first historian and first African American to lead the Smithsonian in its 173-year history, taking on his new role in mid-June 2019 On February 12, 2021, Bunch was appointed to the Congressionally-mandated Commission on the Naming of Items of the Department of Defense that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.
+On May 28, 2019, Bunch was elected secretary of the Smithsonian Institution.
+He became the first historian and first African American to lead the Smithsonian in its 173-year history, he began his new role on June 16, 2019.

+On February 12, 2021, Bunch was appointed to the Congressionally-mandated Commission on the Naming of Items of the Department of Defense that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.
+He later withdrew from the commission for personal reasons prior to the swearing-in ceremony.

 Exhibits and research

-He curated the National Museum of American History exhibition The American Presidency: A Glorious Burden.
+He curated the National Museum of American History's exhibition The American Presidency: A Glorious Burden.
 The exhibition was curated, built, and opened within eight months.

 Personal life

-Bunch met Maria Marable in graduate school; they would eventually marry and she became Maria Marable-Bunch.
-The couple has two daughters.
+Bunch met his wife Maria Marable in graduate school.
+They have two daughters.